 126 years later, the spirit of the early pioneer women remain.
 The Woman’s Club of Coconut Grove is a place where women come together, build relationships, and create community through their civic service activities.

-Team Archives of the Woman's Club of Coconut Grove put togehter these bits and pieces in celebration of the Club's 125th Anniversary.
-Click Here
+Team Archives of the Woman's Club of Coconut Grove put togehter these bits and pieces in a video in honor of the celebration of the Club's 125th Anniversary.
+To view the video Click Here

 In 1880s and 90s many naturalists explored the Everglades.
 It was the honeymoon destination for Kirk and Mary Munroe.
 The Housekeepers Club founded in 1891 hosted one meeting of the 10th Annual Convention of the Florida Federation of Women's Clubs at their clubhouse in Coconut Grove on Jan 25th 1905 at which Mary and Edith Gifford presented a resolution to conserve Royal Palm Hammock as a State Reservation.
 They kept urging.